loighic/loighic.github.io/_pages/syllabi/intro_online.md

 | **Weeks**	|
 |----		|----
 | 1			| Arguments in philosophy
-| 			| Johnson, “An introduction to arguments”
+| 			| &ensp;Johnson, “An introduction to arguments”
 | 1 & 2 	| The mind
-| 			| Johnson, “Beliefs and other mental states”
+| 			| &ensp;Johnson, “Beliefs and other mental states”
-| 			| Johnson, “What is the mind and who has one?”
+| 			| &ensp;Johnson, “What is the mind and who has one?”
+|			| ...
 | 3 		| Free will
-| 			| Johnson, “Could I have taken the other road?
+| 			| &ensp;Johnson, “Could I have taken the other road?
 Libertarianism versus Determinism”
-| 			| Johnson, “Hard determinism, soft determinism, and moral responsibility”
+| 			| &ensp;Johnson, “Hard determinism, soft determinism, and moral responsibility”
 | 4 		| Are we living in a computer simulation?
-| 			| Bostrom, “Why the probability that you are living in a matrix is quite high”
+| 			| &ensp;Bostrom, “Why the probability that you are living in a matrix is quite high”
 | 			| November 9 test 1 and paper 1 due
 | 5 		| Ethics
-| 			| Johnson, “What is ethics anyway?”
+| 			| &ensp;Johnson, “What is ethics anyway?”
 | 6 & 7 	| Living forever
-| 			| Cave, “Why you should not choose to live forever”
+| 			| &ensp;Cave, “Why you should not choose to live forever”
 | 7 & 8 	| Personal identity
-| 			| Johnson, “What is a person?”
+| 			| &ensp;Johnson, “What is a person?”
 | December 11 | test 2 and paper 2 due